How to Become a Data Scientist

 All of the following are degrees that data scientists commonly earn:

-Master’s degree in data, computer science, engineering, business administration, or a related field

-Many certifications can help a data scientist in their career.
+Many certifications and professional certificates can help data scientists in their careers.
 Some of the top certifications for data scientists include:

 Certified Analytics Professional (CAP)